maowiz/FYP-Project/ALL_COMMANDS.md

 - **"exit"** - Exit the voice assistant
   - Synonyms: "quit", "stop program", "bye", "good bye", "goodbye", "shut down", "terminate", "kill program", "shutdown assistant"

 ---

+## ✍️ **DICTATION MODE**

+- **"start dictation"** - Enters dictation mode.
+Everything you say will be typed.
+  - Synonyms: "start dictation mode", "begin dictation", "dictation on"
+- **"stop dictation"** - Exits dictation mode and returns to command processing.
+  - Synonyms: "stop dictation mode", "end dictation", "dictation off"
+---

+## 🗒️ **NOTE-TAKING**

+- **"take a note"** - Listens for the next thing you say and saves it as a note.
+  - Synonyms: "add a note", "new note", "write a note", "note this down"

+- **"read last note"** - Reads the most recent note you've saved.
+  - Synonyms: "what was my last note", "read the last note"

+- **"show all notes"** - Opens the `notes.txt` file in your default text editor.
+  - Synonyms: "open my notes", "show notes", "view all notes"
+---

 ## 📝 **USAGE NOTES**